 It’s a blessing when you can find a hotel in a city that you travel often that leaves you so content, that you have no desire to check out any other place.
-I haven’t found that hotel yet in Paris (sadly but I’ll keep trying), but I recently discovered it in Rome at the Rocco Forte property, Hotel De Russie.
+I recently discovered it in Rome at the Rocco Forte property, Hotel De Russie.

 The stale croissants at breakfast.
 While it was complimentary (the bill indicated two orange juices and croissants and coffee was $70!), it was inedible.
 What makes the croissants in France so incredible that the Italians can’t copy?
 France took over Alitalia, and sells their oak barrels to the Italians for aging of their wine…croissants needs to be next!

-Rm #606.
-We were lucky to be upgraded to the Presidential Suite from a standard room (we told them in advance it was our anniversary) which has an immense terrace overlooking Piazza del Popolo.
+Suite #606.
+We were fortunate to be upgraded to the Presidential Suite from a standard room (we told them in advance it was our anniversary) which has an immense terrace overlooking Piazza del Popolo.
 Seek it out!

 Hotel De Russie